 Reese: Yeah.
 That's the fear.

-What an Idiot: In-Universe, this is NBC commentator Bill Weber's reaction to John Hannafin's interviews of "celebrities" in the grandstands:
+- What An Idiot: In-Universe, Bill Weber's reaction to John Hannafin's interviews of "celebrities" in the grandstands:

 John Hannafin: Thank you, Sean.
 I'm here with one of the greatest country music stars of all-time, Kenny Rogers.
 Kenny, what do you think of the race so far?